Skrimpton/Guides-and-Cheatsheets/README.md

 }
 ```

-### *Some terminal emulator let you add newlines using ALT+ENTER or ALTGR+ENTER <br> So you can write that long ass oneliner like you would in a script — with visible newlines — like God intended*
+### *Some terminal emulator let you add newlines using ALT+ENTER or ALTGR+ENTER <br> So you can write that long ass oneliner like you would in a script — with visible newlines — <br> Like God intended*